-This artist flashlight brings us back to the belly of the map – A.T.L.A.N.T.A. – to shine on the poptastic Greg Mike.
+This scene canvas session brings us back to the belly of the map – A.T.L.A.N.T.A. – to shine on the poptastic, Greg Mike.

 New York born and bred, but Tallahassee trained, this artist meshes graphic design, street art, creative, branding, and fashion design to create a style all too collaborative – but inevitably all is unique own.

-Right when I was beginning to fumble and falter, this man made me remember why Forever I Love Atlanta – thank God for gallery exhibitions
+Right when I was beginning to fumble and falter, this man made me remember why Forever I Love Atlanta – thank the stars for gallery exhibitions

-Like any true artist though, Mike is a staple in the streets and the sweets – from gutter to gallery
+Akin to any true artist though, Mike is a staple in the streets and the sweets – from gutter to gallery…